dawndishsoap3/Sofia_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/pXLjiaRDFJA?si=oMpKDkiPru_itYRW" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-For your final milestone, explain the outcome of your project.
-Key details to include are:

 - Challenges

--- Rail:
+  - Rail:
 Create a fitting support to attach to the pinion that won't stick or get stuck on the rail.
 Both the rail itself and the structure took multiple cadded attempts to get right, with it frequently getting stuck along the rail and being hard to remove/slide again.

--- Platform Supports:
+  - Platform Supports:
 Due to a lack of time, the 3D printed support was incredibly weak, and it frequently snapped with extra pressure from the turnbuckle.
 The solution was to add copius amounts of hot clue to secure it, which ended up working out decently well.

--- Rack + Pinion:
+  - Rack + Pinion:
 1. Other side of structure
 Initially the gear would keep on jumping on one end of the structure so that the pinion wouldn't run straight.
 My solution was to cad a separate system that can attach into the gear but still allow it to turn but preventing it from jumping upwards.